Peterson120/Looping-Game/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `Main.java`: the driver code for the program

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.